Our COVID-19 approach

 When speaking to you regarding your super or personal details, we will ask you a couple of security questions as part of our verification process.

-If you receive unsolicited contact asking you for your details or your super, please do not share the information as they are likely to be a scammer.
+If you receive unsolicited contact asking you for your details or your super, please do not share your information as they are likely to be a scammer.